cccbr/belfryupkeep/content/docs/090-clappers/index.md

 **Procedure for checking a clapper**

 1. Standing in the pit, swing the clapper to check for squealing or grinding noises.
-It should swing smoothly and noiselessly, for more than five swings. **(Take care to avoid getting hit by the swiinging clapper!)** If not, this could indicate problems with the clapper bush.
+It should swing smoothly and noiselessly, for more than five swings. **(Take care to avoid getting hit by the swinging clapper!)** If not, this could indicate problems with the clapper bush.
 If the clapper has provision for lubrication this should be used.